Best Beauty At The Grammys: Rihanna, Adele, Beyonce & More

 Lea Michele rocked dramatic red eyes (a super trendy look right now) by makeup artist Melanie Inglessis.

 Jennifer Lopez also rocked her signature glow!
 She doesn’t age!
+She rocked sleek and straight hair and lavender makeup.

 Demi Lovato performed and looked stunning on stage as well as the carpet.
 She shared her pre-Grammys routine — a boxing workout!
-Her hair was styled by Clyde Haygood.
+Her hair was styled in long, loose waves by Clyde Haygood.
 He used John Frieda products and ghd tools.

 Lady Gaga, fresh off her amazing Super Bowl halftime show, looked cool with platinum blonde locks.